cocos-creator/docs-3d-deprecated/en/engine/renderable/model-component.md

 --- | ---
 *mesh* | 3D model resources for rendering.
 *materials* | The material used to render the model, one material corresponds to one submesh in the mesh.
-*shadowCastingMode* | If planar shadows are enabled in the scene, planar shadows will be rendered when enabled.
+*shadowCastingMode* | Whether the model casts shadows.
+The planar shadow system in the scene should be enabled beforehand.
 *visibility* | Used for which camera the model will be rendered, only the camera with the same visibility as the model will render the model.

 ## Model group rendering